smintio/Portals-Components-SDK/Examples/Frontend/README.md

 1. Run `npm run build` to ensure the latest version will be published
 1. Run `npm run smint-io-pc` to publish to the Smint.io `Staging` environment

-	- If the component already exists in the npm registry the component can be deployed by running `npm info --json | %SMINT_IO_SDK_HOME%\\SmintIo.Portals.SDK.PublishComponent.CLI.exe -env staging`
+	- If the component already exists in the npm registry the component can be deployed by running `npm info --json | %SMINT_IO_SDK_HOME%\\SmintIo.Portals.SDK.PublishComponent.CLI.exe -env staging` (for Windows users) or `npm info --json | $SMINT_IO_SDK_HOME/SmintIo.Portals.SDK.PublishComponent.CLI -env staging` (for Mac or Linux users)

 1. A browser window will open for you to authenticate to allow the component to be published
     - If successful, the window will close after a few seconds